Art-Jang/Art-Jang.github.io/_pages/about.md

 I also have a broad interest in learning general representations (e.g., self-supervised learning) and improving model's robustness to distribution shifts (e.g., domain generalization).</p>
 -->
 <p>
-  My research aims to effectively train multi-modality based deep neural networks (vision, audio and text).
+  My research aims to effectively train multi-modality-based deep neural networks (vision, audio and text).
 Also, I have an interest in techniques related to sign language for helping deaf people.
 </p>